strvcom/create-strv-app/README.md

 * [Prettier](https://prettier.io/)
 * Pre-commit [hook](https://github.com/okonet/lint-staged)

-And with optional setup in the future:
+And with optional setup:

+* styled-components
 * Flow
 * Firebase deploy
+* Heroku

 If you don't agree with any setup, don't change it and rather open an issue.

+TBD:

+* CI
+* Advanced templates

 ## Ideas